 For purposes of coming to court, the trial is not different from any other appearances, and therefore, any defendant can have a lawyer defend him or her at trial without personally coming to court subject to the following exceptions:

-- If the has trial started, and then you did not come back for one of the days, and the judge decideds that you voluntary did not to come to trial, the judge can continue with the trial without without being there, including having the jury (or judge) render a verdict.
+- If the trial started, and then you did not come back for one of the days, and the judge decided that you voluntarily did not come to trial, the judge can continue with the trial without being there, including having the jury (or judge) render a verdict.

-- Because California Penal Code section 977 allows counsel to appear for all misdemeanor proceedings, you do have a right not to appear at trial for a misdemeanor as long as your attorney has authority to appear for you.
-For example, if you have to be at work and cannot be present for your jury trial, you can give your Los Angeles Criminal Defense Attorney permission to conduct the trial on your behalf even if your trial lasts several weeks (like it usualy does in many Los Angeles Courts).
+- Because California Penal Code section 977 allows counsel to appear for all misdemeanor proceedings, you do have a right not to appear at trial for a misdemeanor as long as your attorney has the authority to appear for you.
+If the court is requiring your presence in Los Angeles DUI trial by saying, “I always require defendants to be present for trial”, this violates Bracher (see above), because in DUI cases a defendant can only be ordered present in an “appropriate case”.
+Bracher case interpreted this language of PC 977a to mean that a “good cause” has to exist to order a defendant to be present.
+For example, if you have to be at work and cannot be present for your jury trial, you can give your Los Angeles DUI Attorney and Los Angeles Criminal Defense Attorney permission to defend you at the trial on your behalf even if your trial lasts several weeks (like it usually does in many Los Angeles Courts).

 - If your criminal trial has started and then you failed to appear without letting anyone know, the court will not just declare a mistrial and issue a warrant.
 Instead, under California Penal Code section 1043(e), the judge can say that your “failure to appear” is voluntary and the court is obligated to continue the trial absent a good cause.
 This means that you can be found guilty in absentia and then a warrant is issued to make sure when you are sentenced, you are present in court.

 Q: Can my relative or a friend be present in court instead of me?